Journal

 Trigger scenario

-Team delays eight weeks to close critical reliability gaps while preserving demand pipeline.
+• Outcome: The team delays eight weeks to close the highest-risk reliability gaps while preserving pipeline momentum

 Alternative that loses: immediate launch, because early quality failures damage retention and references.